 Agreement 6: We will not get pissed at anyone if we’ve never given them feedback and a chance to improve: If you don’t give people feedback when they do something wrong, it is unfair for you to get mad at them.
 None of us are mind readers.
 So either you talk to people directly, which is Agreement 3, or else suck it up.
 If you are not comfortable talking to people directly for some reason, then find another solution, possibly talking to your supervisor to figure something out.
 But again, if someone has no clue that they did something that affects you, then you have no ground to glare daggers at them.

-Agreement 8: We will own our part in any conflict: It is easy to think that we are amazing and perfect human beings and that other people are wrong and stupid when conflicts arise.
+Agreement 8: We will own our part in contributing to conflict: It is easy to think that we are amazing and perfect human beings and that other people are wrong and stupid when conflicts arise.
 It is also easy, once we believe that hypothesis, to find evidence to support it and ignore everything else.
 But it takes two to tango.
 I know because I took Argentine Tango in college, and it was really awkward dancing by myself when my partner was sick one time.
 So let us agree to own up to the part we play in any conflict, because it is never as simple as who is right and who is wrong.
+Oftentimes, it is unintentional, but we still play a role in creating the conflict or contributing to it.

 Agreement 9: We will own our part in creating and implementing solutions: Same with owning our part in any conflict, let us agree that we will all contribute to solving problems that may arise.
 We agree to refrain from saying things like, “This is not my problem” or “At this point, I don’t care anymore, y’alls do whatever you want.”
 If a problem affects the entire team, then it is the entire team’s responsibility to solve it, including assessing the situation, brainstorming solutions, and selecting a direct but respectful way to tell Bob that he needs to remove his containers of moldy food from the office fridge.